Purampokku Engira Podhuvudamai: Filming

-Principal photography of the film started on 11 January 2014 in Kulu Manali.
+Principal photography began on 11 January 2014 in Kulu Manali, Himachal Pradesh.
 The film was shot extensively around Himachal Pradesh, Rajasthan and Chennai.
-When filming an emotional scene involving Shaam and Vijay Sethupathi, Jananathan shot the scene in a unique way such that he allowed the actors to enact the entire sequence at one stretch.
+When filming an emotional scene involving Shaam and Sethupathi, Jananathan shot the scene in a unique way such that he allowed the actors to enact the entire sequence at one stretch.
 Though it was tough to shoot, the method ensured that the improvisations the actors had in mind were implemented on the spot.
 Later, the director broke the sequence into shots and got exactly what he wanted and made the actors enact certain portions again.
-The shooting was postponed for a while in June 2014 as the lead actors went to complete their other projects.
-The lead actors had to learn to ride a camel for a few scenes in the film shot in Jaisalmer.
+Karthika had to learn to ride a camel for a few scenes shot in Jaisalmer, Rajasthan.

 Arya had to perform the risky stunt of running on top of a moving train in an important sequence in the film.
 A huge prison set was erected in Chennai where an extensive 45-day production schedule was shot with the lead actors of the film.
-On 4 August 2014, the shooting of the film was temporarily cancelled by the production unit and joined the protest declared by the Tamil Nadu Film Director's union against the Government of Sri Lanka's army for writing articles on their official website degrading the then Chief Minister of Tamil Nadu, J. Jayalalitha.
-The principal photography of the film was completed on 17 December 2014.
+On 4 August 2014, filming was temporarily cancelled by the production unit, who joined the protest declared by the Tamil Nadu Film Director's union against the Government of Sri Lanka's army for writing articles on their official website degrading the then Chief Minister of Tamil Nadu, J. Jayalalithaa.
+Principal photography wrapped on 17 December 2014.

-Soundtrack
+Title dispute

+In August 2013, Natty Subramaniam claimed that he had already registered the title Purampokku for a future film, and claiming that he did not give anyone permission to use the title, threatened to take legal action against anyone who did so.
+In November 2013, UTV released a press statement that the title Purampokku would be retained for Jananathan's film as confirmed by the South Indian Film Chamber, Tamil Film Producers Council and the Film and Television Producers's Guild.
+However, by April 2015, the film was retitled Purampokku Engira Podhuvudamai, with Jananathan feeling the word "Purampokku" had devolved into a derogatory term, and he said the new title was meant to emphasise "the forgotten fact that everything is common for all".

+Music

 The songs are composed by debutant Varshan, while the background score was composed by Srikanth Deva.
-The lyrics are written by Parinaman, Vijay Sagar and Na.
-Muthukumar.

-Release
+One of the songs, which reflects prison life, was written by Parinamam, a poet who once spent 60 days in a Madurai prison.
+He wrote the song using his experiences in jail.
+Karthik of Milliblog wrote, "The entire soundtrack of Purampokku sounds like it was composed back in 1999 and has somehow stumbled out of cold storage".

+Marketing and release

-The teaser of the film was released on 15 August 2014 in theatres across the country.
-The trailer of the film was released on 4 February 2015 in theaters and social media platforms.
-The film was listed in the "Top 10 most anticipated films of 2014".
-The film released on 15 May 2015 alongside Jyothika's 36 Vayadhinile.
-Star Vijay were acquires for the television rights of this film.
+The teaser of Purampokku Engira Podhuvudamai was released on 15 August 2014, India's Independence Day.
+Jananathan intentionally chose this date as he felt it was relevant to the film.
+The makers initially aimed to release the film in January 2015.
+The film was eventually released on 15 May 2015, delayed by two weeks.
+UTV Motion Pictures released the film in theatres worldwide.